Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 DNS resolution (if needed) and an authentication step (using Authy,
 or TLS certificates) to establish a secure [=TCP=] connection.
-While this specification promotes TLS certificates, in future versions using token based authentication may be considered.
+While this specification promotes TLS certificates, in future versions using token based authentication will be considered.
 In some private datacenter deployments where nodes
 are not reachable from outside, a non authenticated connection
 may also be used.
 The ingest source then issues a POST